What Are Missouri’s Right-of-Way Laws?

 - When a vehicle is approaching an intersection intending to make a left turn, that driver must yield to any vehicle within the intersection or so close that it poses a threat.

-All drivers have an obligation to keep pedestrians safe when crossing the road.
+All drivers have an obligation to keep pedestrians safe when they are crossing the road.

-- At crosswalks, drivers must give pedestrians the right-of-way when crossing on the same side of the road as their vehicle.
+- At crosswalks, when they are crossing on the same side of the road as their vehicle.
 They must also yield to pedestrians when they cross so closely from the opposite side of the road that they are in danger.
 Other vehicles may not pass a vehicle that has stopped for a pedestrian.

 - Pedestrians must yield to vehicles on the road whenever they cross at any place besides a marked or an unmarked crosswalk at an intersection.
 Regardless, the driver has to yield to anyone crossing unlawfully if there is a risk of striking the pedestrian.

 - Blind people always have the right-of-way.
 Whenever a pedestrian has a guide dog or uses a white cane with a red tip to cross a road or highway, all vehicles must come to a complete stop.

 Emergency vehicles with flashing lights and sirens always have the right-of-way, regardless of traffic signals.
 If you are in an intersection and see an oncoming emergency vehicle, drive through it carefully, then pull over to the side until the emergency vehicles passes.